wolbek/Aysha/readme.md

 TO USE THE PROJECT:

-Clone the project:
+Clone the project using:
 git clone https://github.com/wolbek/E-Commerce-Store.git

-Change your path to the project in cli and install: pip install -r requirements.txt
+Change your path to the project in cli

+Install virtual env using:
+pip install virtualenv

+Make virtual environment using: virtualenv venv

+Activate virtual environment using:
+.\venv\Scripts\activate

+Install requirements.txt using:
+pip install -r requirements.txt

-Run the project:
+Run the project using:
 python manage.py runserver

 ------------------------------------------------------------

-To login as superadmin in superadmin dashboard:
+To login as superadmin in superadmin dashboard use:
 email: superadmin@gmail.com
 password:superadmin